Is the Bible True? What Judaism, Christianity, and Islam Say

 Islam

-Islam's answer to whether the Bible is true is nuanced and often misunderstood.
-The Quran explicitly affirms that earlier scriptures — the Torah (Tawrat) and the Gospel (Injil) — were genuine divine revelations.
-Surah Fatir 35:31 states: "And that which We have revealed to you of the Book — it is the truth, confirming what was before it" Quran 35:31.
-This verse acknowledges a continuity of divine truth across revelations.
+Islam's relationship to the Bible is nuanced and important to understand correctly.
+Muslims affirm that God revealed scriptures to earlier prophets—including the Torah (Tawrat) to Moses and the Gospel (Injil) to Jesus—and that those original revelations were true.
+The Quran states directly: 'And that which We have revealed to you, [O Muḥammad], of the Book is the truth, confirming what was before it' Quran 35:31.
+This verse acknowledges prior scriptures while positioning the Quran as their confirmation and completion.

 Where they agree